United States national cricket team

-The United States men's national cricket team is the team that represents the United States in international cricket.
+The United States men's national cricket team represents the United States in international cricket.
 The team was formerly organized by the United States of America Cricket Association (USACA), which became an associate member of the International Cricket Council (ICC) in 1965.
-In June 2017, the USACA was expelled by the ICC due to governance and financing issues, with the U.S. team being temporarily overseen by ICC Americas until a new sanctioning body was established.
+In June 2017, the USACA was expelled by the ICC due to governance and financing issues, with the U.S. team being temporarily overseen by ICC Americas until a new governing body was established.
 In January 2019, associate membership was officially granted to USA Cricket.
 In September 2025, the ICC re-suspended USA Cricket for violations of membership obligations.

 A U.S. representative team participated in the first international cricket match, played against Canada, in 1844.
 For a century and a half, the U.S. national team seldom played against other national teams.
 It played mostly against Canada (in the annual Auty Cup), or against visiting teams from other countries.

 The United States made its international tournament debut at the 1979 ICC Trophy in England; it has since missed only two editions of the tournament (now known as the World Cup Qualifier).
 After winning the 2004 ICC Six Nations Challenge, the team qualified for the 2004 ICC Champions Trophy, playing its first two One Day International (ODI) matches.
 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between the United States and other ICC members after January 1, 2019, have the T20I status.
 The first T20I to be played by the United States was scheduled against the United Arab Emirates in March 2019.

 In the World Cricket League, the U.S. finished fourth in the 2019 Division Two tournament, losing a third place playoff to Papua New Guinea, a match which was designated as an ODI (and thus became the United States' third-ever ODI match, 15 years after their last).
 This fourth-place finish was sufficient to earn the country a place in 2019–22 ICC Cricket World Cup League 2, in which all the team's matches would carry ODI status.
 The team's first domestic ODI series began on September 13, 2019, hosting Papua New Guinea and Namibia.

+In their debut 2024 T20 World Cup game, the United States defeated rivals Canada by seven wickets.
+During their second match on June 6, the Americans upset heavily favored Pakistan in a Super Over for their second win of the tournament.
+The United States' shock defeat of Pakistan brought about widespread media exposure and also sparked optimism about the win potentially reflecting a "cricket transformation" in the U.S.